gabrielhora/zinx/README.md

 ---

-I'm building a simple Wiki with more examples, but for now the source code and [email](gabrielhora@gmail.com) are the best ways to find help.
+I'm building a simple Wiki with more examples, but for now the source code is the best ways to find help.

 This is a very new project, and in NO WAY done.
 For now is just something that I did in my time off.